Chrasmus/SDCN_Nov17_T1_P2_Traffic_Sign_Classifier/README.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data for the training, validation, and test data sets:

-[alt text][image1]
-[Training data]: ./plots/Distribution in Training data nov17.png "Label distribution in training set"
+![alt text][Training data]

 ###Design and Test a Model Architecture